 Sutton Coldfield has the third highest population coverage (approx 5 million) of any transmitter in the UK and broadcasts to many major towns and cities including Birmingham, Wolverhampton, Coventry, Leicester, Derby and Stoke.

 There is one interleaved spectrum channel allocated to Sutton Coldfield, CH51, which is within the B group and may be used for a local Birmingham TV station.
-In addition, there may be two more HD MUXES transmitted (in the CH 31 to 37 gap) on CHs 33 and 35.
+In addition, there are two planned low power HD MUXES transmitted (in the CH 31 to 37 gap) on CHs 33 and 35.
 All of these possible channels can be picked up by decent B group aerials.